LaurencePortron/scaleway-assignment/README.md

 - As a user, I should be able to view detailed information about a specific server.
 - When listing servers, the system should display them in a sortable format, allowing me to reorder them by each available column in ascending or descending order.
 - While the server list is being fetched, the system should display a loading indicator to notify the user that the data is being loaded.

-**Additional Considerations:**

-- The UI should be intuitive and user-friendly, allowing users to easily navigate between different pages and perform actions without confusion.
-- Automated tests should be implemented to ensure the functionality of server creation, listing, and viewing.

 # API Documentation